 This program provides students with the knowledge and skills to choose Senior Secondary General subjects such as Business and/or Accounting which prepare students for post-secondary education study at University or TAFE.
-This program also prepares students with the required skills to complete a certificate course such as a Certificate III in Business or the Diploma of Business, which are great starting points for the workforce.
+This program also prepares students with the required skills to complete a certificate course such as a Certificate III in Business, Certificate III in Active Volunteering, or the Diploma of Business, which are great starting points for the workforce.